defoebrand/Health-Tracker/README.md

 Note: Measurements in Metric must be given in Centimeters, Imperial in Inches
 Note: Only returns entries whose last weight measurement matches the given criteria

-`- GET doctors `  Retrieve all Registered Doctors
+`- GET /doctor `  Retrieve all Registered Doctors

-`- GET communities `  Retrieve all Available Communities
+`- GET /community `  Retrieve all Available Communities

 Searches by preferred gender, ranges for height, weight, and age, as well as high blood pressure and high blood sugar will become available with a future update